The Dark Crystal: Plot

-A thousand years ago on the planet Thra, two new races appeared when a Shard was shattered from the Crystal of Truth: the cruel Skeksis, who use continued corruption of the Crystal to extend their lives, and the gentle urRu, more commonly known as Mystics, who make their home in the Valley of Stones to await their destiny.
-The leader of the Mystics, the Master UrSu, raises a young Gelfling named Jen whose clan were slaughtered by the Skeksis.
-As the Great Conjunction of Thra's three suns draws near, a dying UrSu instructs Jen to fulfil a prophecy to heal the Crystal by first retrieving the Shard from Aughra.
+On the blighted planet Thra 1,000 years earlier, a powerful crystal cracked and two new races appeared: the cruel Skeksis, who use the crystal's power to extend their lives, and gentle Mystics, the urRu, who dwell in a secluded valley.
+Among the Mystics is Jen, a young Gelfling adopted after the Skeksis slaughtered his clan.
+As the Great Conjunction of the world's three suns draws near, the dying Mystic Master instructs Jen to fulfill a prophecy to heal the crystal by first retrieving a missing shard from Aughra.
 If Jen fails to complete his quest before the three suns meet, the Skeksis will rule forever.
-As UrSu passes, the Skeksis' Emperor, skekSo, also dies, leaving the position for the leader vacant.
-The Chamberlain, skekSil, and the Garthim Master, skekUng, challenge each other in a "Trial by Stone" for succession, resulting in skekUng defeating skekSil.
-SkekSil is stripped of his robes and banished, while skekUng is proclaimed the new emperor.
-When the Skeksis learn of Jen's existence, they send their army of giant crab-like Garthim to capture him, with the cunning skekSil following.
+The Master then dies, and the Skeksis Emperor dies simultaneously.
+The Skeksis General successfully challenges the Chamberlain for succession in a "trial by stone" and banishes him from the castle.
+When the Skeksis learn of Jen's existence, they send their army of giant crab-like Garthim to capture him, with the cunning Chamberlain following.

-Jen meets Aughra and enters her orrery, which she uses to predict the heavens, and she explains about the Conjunction before having Jen select the correct Shard.
+Jen meets Aughra and enters her orrery.
+Offered several shards, he chooses one that responds when he plays the Mystics' chord on his flute.
 Before Aughra can explain Jen's mission, the Garthim arrive and destroy the orrery, taking Aughra prisoner as Jen flees.
-Hearing the call of the Crystal, the Mystics leave their valley to return to the Castle of the Crystal.
-On his journey through a forest swamp, Jen meets Kira, another surviving Gelfling.
+Hearing the crystal's call, the Mystics leave their valley and journey to the castle.
+On his journey through a forest swamp, Jen meets Kira, another Gelfling.
 The two learn more about each other when they accidentally "dreamfast", sharing each other's memories.
 They stay for a night with the Podlings who raised Kira, only for them and Kira's pet Fizzgig to flee when the Garthim raid the village.
-They are nearly caught, but skekSil intervenes, keeping the Garthim from pursuing them.
+They are nearly caught, but the Chamberlain orders the Garthim back.